“I can’t read music.”

 “I tried lessons once, but it did not go well.”

 That may be true, but our lesson program has a track record that will put this concern to rest.
 If we had a nickel for every student that breathes a sigh of relief and thanks us sincerely for making the entire process not only easy — but incredibly enjoyable — well, we would have many nickels.

 What Do I Need To Bring To Lessons?

-Yes.
-We are available for Skype lessons.
+Yes!
+We are available for virtual lessons on multiple platforms.
 The same rates and time frames apply.
 Please contact us for more information.